Inhumane Practices Towards Animal Companions

-Declawing, another cruel practice performed only for the convenience of the cat’s owner, is a painful mutilation that involves 10 individual amputations – not of the nails but of the ends of the toes themselves (bone and all).
-The long-term effects of declawing include skin and bladder problems and the gradual weakening of cats’ legs, shoulders, and back muscles.
-Declawing is both painful and traumatic, and it has been outlawed in Germany and other parts of Europe as a form of cruelty.
+Declawing is a painful mutilation performed for the cat owner’s convenience.
+It involves amputating the ends of the toes, bone and all.
+The long-term effects include skin and bladder issues, and the gradual weakening of the cats’ legs, shoulders, and back muscles.
+Declawing is so painful and traumatic that it’s been outlawed in countries like Germany as a form of cruelty.

-Cruel, unnecessary surgeries that are performed on dogs, including ear-cropping, tail-docking, and debarking, are so painful and traumatic to dogs that they are banned in many countries, but they remain legal in the U.S.
+Unnecessary and painful surgeries performed on dogs, such as ear cropping, tail docking, and debarking, are so distressing that they’re banned in numerous countries, yet they remain legal in the U.S.

-“Training” devices such as shock collars, electric fences, and prong collars rely on painful punishment and negative reinforcement, causing dogs to live in fear of being electrocuted or choked for normal behavior such as crossing invisible lines, barking, jumping onto surfaces within their own homes, and pulling on the leash during walks.
+“Training” devices such as shock collars, electric fences, and prong collars employ painful punishment and negative reinforcement, instilling fear in dogs for normal behaviors like crossing invisible lines, barking, jumping onto surfaces within their homes, or pulling on the leash during walks.

-Hoarding of animals exists in virtually every community.
-Formerly referred to as “collectors” and regarded as well-intentioned people who were overwhelmed by the animal overpopulation crisis, hoarders are now seen in a very different light.
-New information has shown that the problem is far more serious than having too big a heart.
-The consequences for hoarders, their human dependents, animals, and the community are extremely serious – and often fatal for animals.
+Animal hoarding is a problem in almost every community.
+Once perceived as well-intentioned people overwhelmed by the animal overpopulation crisis, hoarders are now recognized as a significant issue.
+The repercussions for hoarders, their human dependents, the animals, and the community are serious and often lethal for the animals.

-We owe it to our animal companions to make their lives as comfortable and fulfilling as possible.
-Read on to find out more about these cruel practices, how you can protect animals from them, and what humane methods are available to help you live in harmony with your animal companion.
+We owe our animal companions a comfortable and fulfilling life.
+Continue reading to learn more about these inhumane practices, how you can protect animals from them, and explore humane methods to foster harmonious coexistence with your animal companions.